 For more detailed information about Fort Snelling, check their website.

-Fort Snelling is located right by Minneapolis-St. Paul (MSP) airport in Bloomington, Minnesota.
+Fort Snelling is located right by Minneapolis-St. Paul (MSP) airport just over the Bloomington city line in St. Paul, Minnesota.
 For visitors to MSP with a little longer layover, it is an easy jaunt to Fort Snelling via Light Rail.
 But it’s also a great destination for anyone coming to the Twin Cities area.

 Fort Snelling was built in the 1820s at the confluence of the Mississippi and Minnesota Rivers.
 Prior to the fort’s existence, the area was a sacred place for the Dakota and Ojibwe people.
 Unfortunately for the Dakota and Ojibwe, the white settlers found that the area was a prime location for a fort, with the ability to view traffic along the two rivers.